furkleindustries/accelerator-core/README.md

 * `storyState`, a copy of the story state.
 Due to the way Redux and its bindings update components, this object will always be up-to-date, relative to the actual, hidden state store, and changes to it are pointless.
 If you want to change the story state, use `setStoryState`.
 * `dispatch`, a no-complexity wrapper of the Redux state store's `dispatch` function, allowing lower-level dispatching of Redux actions.
 This will likely not be useful unless you're doing some sort of notional reflection with the Accelerator internals, or you're authoring your own actions and have modified the default state store accordingly.

+## Developing stories

+Accelerator includes many facilities to ease and speed development.
+Its development server comes bundled with hot-reloading, error reporting, and linting.
+In order to start the development server, run `npm run start`.
+Note that you may need to shut down and restart the dev server if you add or remove a passage file.

+## Building your story for release

+To build the code bundle and HTML file for release on the web, run `npm run build`.
+After this completes, the relevant files will be in `build-web`.
+If you would also like to automatically create Electron desktop executables from your story, run `npm run build-with-desktop`.
+Note that for technical reasons regarding Windows' treatment of symlinks when unzipping archives, it is not possible (as of 10/18) to build macOS executables on Windows machines.
+If you need a macOS executable, you can use this library on macOS or any Linux.
+The executables will be in distribution-specific folders in `build-desktop`.

+## Configuration

+Basic configuration can be performed through the `.env` file.
+There are currently three values scraped from this file:

+* `PUBLIC_URL`, which determines the URL of static resources like JS and CSS bundles, and you'll likely never have to change;
+* `ACCELERATOR_STORY_TITLE`, which allows you to set the title of your story in the browser and Electron.
+This will appear in search engines.
+* `ACCELERATOR_STORY_DESCRIPTION`, which allows you to set the description of your story in the browser.
+This will appear in search engines as well.

 ## Templates

 The Accelerator devtool (`accelerator-tool`) uses templates to construct new passages.
 These templates are stored locally in `src/templates`.
 Feel free to modify them as you see fit.
 There is minor rewriting of these when they are being copied by `accelerator-tool`, but as of now that is restricted solely to the replacement in all generated files of `%NAME%` with the name of the new passage.